Damien Hardwick: Richmond Football Club senior coach (2010–2023)

-Hardwick began the 2015 season under pressure to make amends for their past two failed Elimination Finals.
-It didn't start well, losing 4 out of the first 6 before recovering to finish the season in 5th place with 15 wins, same ladder position and win–loss record as 2013.
-Richmond came up against North Melbourne in the Elimination Final, but once again failed and Hardwick's team suffered their third consecutive first week finals exit.
-The 2016 season was not a successful year for Hardwick as the Tigers finished the season with just 8 wins from 22 games.
+Hardwick began the 2015 season under pressure to make amends for the past two failures in the Elimination Final.
+The team didn't start well, losing four out of the first six, before recovering to finish the season in fifth place with 15 wins, the same ladder position and win–loss record as 2013.
+Richmond came up against North Melbourne in the Elimination Final, but Hardwick's team suffered their third consecutive first week finals exit.
+The 2016 season was not a successful year for Hardwick as the Tigers finished the season with just eight wins from 22 games.
 The highlight was the round 8 win against the Sydney Swans when Sam Lloyd kicked a goal after the siren.
 They finished 13th on the premiership ladder, their worst ladder position in four seasons.